NeuroHex: A Brain-Inspired Hex Coordinate System to Enable Highly Computationally-Efficient World Models for Continuous Online-Adaptive Learning: NeuroHex: Computationally Efficient Hexagonal Coordinates Systems

 The hexagonal canvas can be conceptualized as a central origin surrounded by successive concentric hexagonal rings of adjacent coordinates radiating outward.
 To effectively calculate displacement and angle within the hex space, we formulate a \emph{Ring Encoding} strategy for NeuroHex to represent the relative position of hex coordinates.

 \emph{Ring Encoding} assigns a $Ring Index(RI)$ to every ring to identify itself relative to an arbitrary origin, and a $Ring Spot$, which indicates the position of the coordinate on the designated ring.
 We define that the origin always starts at $RI$ "\textbf{0}".
 A full ring can be subdivided into 6 segments with inclusive endpoints that correspond to the 6 wedges of a hexagon.
-Within the ring segment of a wedge, any $Ring Spot$ will function as a relative $WedgeRingSpot$, effectively limiting its range from 0 - $RI$.
+Within the ring segment of a wedge, any $Ring Spot$ will function as a relative $WedgeRingSpot$, effectively limiting its range from 0 to $RI$ if both axis lines are included in a wedge sector.
 An illustration of the basic components of NeuroHex is shown in Figure \ref{fig:NeuroHex Intro}.

-Due to the nature of hexagonal coordinates, the distance between two coordinates can be conveniently computed by taking the maximum of the absolute values of the differences of each cube coordinate.
-Any coordinate on a ring is also $RI$ away from the origin.
-See Figure \ref{fig:Distance_and_Angle} (left).

-\textit{Directional computation} in NeuroHex can be achieved via angular quantization.
-Connecting a line between every $WedgeRingSpot$ on the ring segment within a wedge to the origin, the lines effectively divide the \ang{60} wedge into $RI$ angles, yielding quantization levels of $RI$.
-See Figure \ref{fig:Distance_and_Angle} (right).
-The entire \ang{360} circle can be partitioned into $(6\times RI)$ equally spaced angles or quantized clockwise angular directions.